09/20/18: FALL TREE HOUSE UPDATE:

 Scout, Daisy Scout and Brownie Scout leaders, contact the Psychas-Yees if you'd like to bring your troupe to the tree house for fall Birding Activities! firstname.lastname@example.org.

-Many thanks to everybody in the neighborhood who stopped by our 3rd Independence Day open house, the best yet.
+Many thanks to everybody in the neighborhood who stopped by the 3rd annual 4th of July open house, the best yet.
 Almost 200 people of all ages turned up for cake and lemonade after the Capitol Hill Community Parade on 8th Street.
 More than 80 arboreal travelers, ages 3-10, collected stamps in "tree house passports" in the elm, and some fired off nerf arrows on the south arm of Archibald Walk.
-The atmosphere
+The

-case landed in the US District Court of the District of Columbia in January.
-The Washington Post Metro Section ran this surprising report, after finding the lawsuit via Pacer Legal filings:
+tree house case landed in the US District Court of the District of Columbia in January of this year.
+The Washington Post Metro Section ran this surprising report, after finding the lawsuit via

 TREE HOUSE CASE TIMELINE:

 Ellen Psychas and Bing Yee, longtime Hill residents, ask DC permiting officials which building authorizations would be required to build a backyard tree house on their lot at Archibald Walk SE, just south of

 Eastern Market.
 The proposed kids fort would jut 20 inches over a mulch-covered public-private tree box abutting an alley from which vehicles have long been banned.
 The creative design would enable them to